 For time series graphs that include more than one category of data identified in the legend, you can use the legend to hide and display the associated data in the graph.
 Click legend items to remove their data from the graph.
 The legend entries appear grayed out, but you can click them again to add them back into the graph.
 The y-axis adjusts its scale appropriately as data is removed from or added to the view.

 The data completeness information is available as the Complete data ends label above the graph.
-Complete data are available up to the selected date.
+Complete data is available up to the selected date.
 If your request end date is later, your data may be incomplete.
+For some reports, incomplete data is marked as Estimated data on the graph.

 Reporting tables have interactive features that let you view data the way you want.